genouest/GenouestSchedulerBundle/Resources/doc/index.rst

         # This binary must be available on the cluster nodes.
         mail_bin:             "/bin/mail"

-        # The sender name when sending emails to users
-        mail_author_name:     "Example support team"

-        # The sender address used when sending emails to users
+        # The sender when sending emails to users
-        mail_author_address:  "support@example.org"
+        from_email:           {"webmaster@example.org": "webmaster"}

         # In the history, only display jobs launched within the xx last days
         history_length:       8